nowayout2k/Alpha-Squadron/README.md

 The game supports parallel tasking for handling background processes:
 - **ParallelTask**: Handles background tasks running in separate threads.

-## Installation
-To install and set up this project, clone the repository and follow these steps:
-1. Ensure you have the required development tools (C++ compiler, libraries, etc.).
-2. Set up your build system to compile the source files.

-## Usage
-Once installed, you can build and run the project through your preferred IDE or command line.
-The game engine will load the main menu, where you can start playing or adjust settings.

 ## License
 This project is licensed under a proprietary license.
 You are not permitted to use, modify, or distribute the code without explicit permission from the author.